Iowa Troops Make Spirits Bright this Holiday

 |0

-This work, Iowa Troops Make Spirits Bright this Holiday [Image 3 of 3], by SSG Katharine Schmidt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Iowa Troops Make Spirits Bright this Holiday, by SSG Katharine Schmidt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.